SungHoHong2/DPDK-Experiment/seastar-memcached/experiments/3_memaslap.md

 - I am figuring out the contents of the packet that are used in memcacheD
 - the basic functions are `SET` and `GET`

+### General features of sending the packet
+- you have to choose whether the data has to be sent via binary or ascii
+- the key has to by encryped with AES and ecrypted with AES

 ```c++
 // libmemcached/storage.cc
 static memcached_return_t memcached_send_ascii(Memcached *ptr,